simpleviewinc/keg-cli/docs/images.md

     * Manually build a new image
       * Even in this case, the base image should be pulled from the provider first
       * It should not need to build the base image locally
-    * Tag it with `master`, then push it to your provider
+    * Tag it with `develop`, then push it to your provider
       * This should happen automatically
     * All further development should just pull that image